Fundamentals-KTH-CSC-2022-P3/code-complexity/report.md

 Counting the number of decisions by hand gives us that _π_ = 12, and there is only one exit point, so the CCN _M_ = 13, which is the same result as was given to us by lizard.

+> Are the functions/methods with high CC also very long in terms of LOC?

+The method is definitely on the longer side, but not terribly so, since each `if`-statment has a body of only one line.

+> What is the purpose of these functions?
+Is it related to the high CC?

+The purpose is to gather all neighbors to a 2-dimensional point on a grid, such that no neighbor is out of bounds.
+It is hard to do this in a readable and easily understandable way that does not entail high CC.
+The most straightforward way is to do one `if`-check for each possible neighbor, which is what is done in the method.

+> If your programming language uses exceptions: Are they taken into account by the tool?

+Not applicable.

+> Is the documentation of the function clear [...]

+The method has no documentation at all, and the whole surrounding class is barely documented at all.

 ## Refactoring